Sunset Now

-"Sunset Now" is a song by the British new wave and synth-pop band Heaven 17, which was released in 1984 as the first single from their third studio album How Men Are.
+"Sunset Now" is a song by the English synth-pop band Heaven 17, released on 20 August 1984 as the first single from their third studio album, How Men Are (1984).
 It was written by Glenn Gregory, Ian Craig Marsh and Martyn Ware, and produced by Marsh and Ware (British Electric Foundation) and Greg Walsh.
-It reached No. 24 in the UK, remaining on the charts for six weeks on.
+It reached No. 24 in the UK, remaining on the charts for six weeks.
 A music video was filmed to promote the single.

 Critical reception

-Upon release, Adrian Thrills of New Musical Express stated: "It is difficult to take an active dislike to Heaven 17, but it is even harder to find anything other than flat, flawless worthinness in their music.
-I'd love "Sunset Now" if I could, but it tells me nothing about the frenzy of political struggle or even how I feel about my all-time favourite dancer.
+Upon release, Adrian Thrills of the NME stated: "It is difficult to take an active dislike to Heaven 17, but it is even harder to find anything other than flat, flawless worthinness in their music.
+I'd love 'Sunset Now' if I could, but it tells me nothing about the frenzy of political struggle or even how I feel about my all-time favourite dancer.
 It is merely another record, another numb artefact.
-I guess the fairlight is just not the instrument from which dreams are made."
+I guess the Fairlight is just not the instrument from which dreams are made."
 Andy Coyne for Sounds wrote: "Hardly a great achievement from the creators of "Fascist Groove Thang" but as pop fare it's strong enough.
 I know this is going to really irritate after about two weeks.
 Oh, what could have been."